WICG/display-locking/README.md

 visible`.
 (It's also possible for descendants to override visibility, creating another complication.)
 Second, there is no mechanism for user-agent features to cause subtrees to render.
-Note that with sufficient containment and intersection observer, the functionality provided by `render-subtree` may be mimicked with some exceptions: find-in-page functionality does not work in unrendered content;
+Note that with sufficient containment and intersection observer, the functionality provided by `subtree-visibility` may be mimicked with some exceptions: find-in-page functionality does not work in unrendered content;
-this relies on more browser heuristics to ensure contained invisible content is cheap -- `render-subtree` is a stronger signal to the user-agent that work should be skipped.
+this relies on more browser heuristics to ensure contained invisible content is cheap -- `subtree-visibility` is a stronger signal to the user-agent that work should be skipped.

 Similar to `visibility: hidden`, `contain: strict` allows the browser to